Grandkahuna43325/dactyl_manuform_config/README.md

 It contains only the key to reset keyboard and a key to go back to first mode
 ![image of reset mode](img/reset.png)

-If you want to just simply flash your keyboard download [this file](https://github.com/Grandkahuna43325/dactyl_manuform_config/blob/main/keymaps.json) and upload it to [qmk configurator](https://config.qmk.fm/#/handwired/dactyl_manuform/5x6/LAYOUT_5x6).
+# If you want to just simply flash your keyboard download [this file](https://github.com/Grandkahuna43325/dactyl_manuform_config/blob/main/keymaps.json) and upload it to [qmk configurator](https://config.qmk.fm/#/handwired/dactyl_manuform/5x6/LAYOUT_5x6).
 Then press compile and select the downloaded file in your qmk toolbox.
 I won't cover how to do it and what is qmk toolbox, you schould find it in [qmk docs](https://docs.qmk.fm/#/).

+## If you want to dig a little deeper and have more controll over your config you schould do more reading about it in [qmk docs](https://docs.qmk.fm/#/) and then if you want download [keymaps.c](https://github.com/Grandkahuna43325/dactyl_manuform_config/blob/main/keymaps.c)